UEP-HUG/serocov-schools-public/README.md

 # serocov-schools-public

-Public repository for code of SeroCoV-Schools analysis
+This repository contains code for the analysis of the SeroCoV-Schools study presented in the manuscript **Evolving infectious disease dynamics shape school-based intervention effectiveness: evidence from the COVID-19 pandemic**.